The people are revolting - the history of protest

 Back in the 13th Century, many of the English were serfs who were at the mercy of feudal lords.

 Many barons – descendants of the 1066 Norman invaders – resented being subjects of such a powerful monarchy.
-In an attempt to make peace, what became known as the Magna Carta gave these barons legal protection against arbitrary monarchical rule.
+In an attempt to make peace, what became known as Magna Carta gave these barons legal protection against arbitrary monarchical rule.
 Most English people were left without individual rights and the barons ended up launching an insurrection against King John anyway.
-The Magna Carta was later appropriated by those resisting authority, not least during the 17th Century English civil war.
+Magna Carta was later appropriated by those resisting authority, not least during the 17th Century English civil war.